Vietnam.vn - Nền tảng quảng bá Việt Nam

 Young people now have many goals in work and life - Getty screenshot

 But those goals aren’t always easy to achieve, especially for younger people.
-Since early 2020, Gen Y and Gen Z employees have seen a significant decline in learning opportunities and a decrease in engagement in their jobs, according to Gallup.
+Since early 2020, Gen Y and Gen Z employees have seen a significant decline in learning opportunities and a sense of engagement in their jobs, according to Gallup.

 There’s a stereotype that young people are screen-obsessed and don’t want to go to the office.
 But many young people actually want to go to the office, sometimes more than their bosses.
 The survey also found that both young and older workers want flexible working.
 Toothacre says training and coaching can help young workers quickly understand feedback and suggestions from their bosses.